pinglab-intern/NLP-Cogenital_Heart_Defects/README.md

    DO NOT print the whole content as you will be bombarded with endless texts.

-4. The file contains every medical term acknowledged by the National Library of Medicine, not just cogenital heart defect terms.
+4. The file contains every medical term acknowledged by the National Library of Medicine, not just congenital heart defect terms.
 Each term has a unique ID that can be found online: https://meshb.nlm.nih.gov/record/ui?ui=D006330

-   Through this I have garnered all the IDs associated with cogenital heart defect terms.
+   Through this I have garnered all the IDs associated with congenital heart defect terms.
 They are the following:

    ids = ['D004062',
     'D001017',